In-patient luxury rehab center in Thailand

 • Death of a family member or close friend

 Depersonalization-derealization disorder is diagnosed after a physical exam and psychiatric evaluation.
 The main goal of a physical exam is to determine whether the symptoms stem from a specific health problem.
-In addition to a physical exam, a doctor may order lab and imaging tests.
+In addition to a physical exam, a doctor orders lab and imaging tests.

-When physical exams and lab tests don’t show the presence of some health problem, a doctor refers a patient to a mental health professional.
-They will perform a psychiatric evaluation during which a psychiatrist asks the patient about their symptoms, feelings, thoughts, and behaviors.
+When physical exams and lab tests don’t show the presence of a health problem, a doctor refers a patient to a mental health professional.
+They are going to perform a psychiatric evaluation.
+During which, a psychiatrist asks the patient about their symptoms, feelings, thoughts, and behaviors.

 The doctor diagnoses depersonalization-derealization disorder when a patient meets the criteria from DSM-5.
 These criteria include persistent/recurrent episodes of depersonalization, derealization, or both, believing what a person feels isn’t real, and experiencing significant distress and impairment in social and occupational functioning due to the symptoms.

-Treatments available for depersonalization-derealization disorder are therapy and medications for the management of specific symptoms.
-Some people may not need treatment unless their symptoms interfere with everyday functioning.
+Treatments available for depersonalization-derealization disorder involve various therapeutic approaches aimed at managing and alleviating the symptoms of depersonalization-derealization disorder (DPDR).
 The most common treatment approaches for DPDR are listed below.

 • Cognitive-behavioral therapy